Bassel Jradi: AB

 Having gone on trial for Danish club OB and English club Blackburn Rovers in 2011, Jradi moved to Danish 1st Division side AB in summer 2012.
 He scored eight goals and made three assists, making him the club's top scorer of the season.

 Nordsjælland

 At the end of the 2012–13 season, Jradi signed a three-and-a-half-year contract with Superliga side Nordsjælland.
 He didn't feature much for the side, only playing four league games and a match in the UEFA Europa League play-offs.

 Strømsgodset and loan to Lillestrøm

-In July 2014, Jradi was purchased by Strømsgodset, and signed a contract which lasted until the end of 2017.
+In July 2014, Jradi was purchased by Tippeligaen side Strømsgodset, and signed a contract which lasted until the end of 2017.

-In January 2016, he signed for Lillestrøm in Tippeligaen on loan until the end of the year, scoring four league goals in 26 games.
+In January 2016, he signed for fellow-Tippeligaen club Lillestrøm on loan until the end of the year, scoring four league goals in 26 games.

-Thanks to his performances during the 2017 Eliteserien season with Strømsgodset, scoring 10 goals and assisting seven, Jradi was nominated for the "Folkets favorittspiller" (People's favourite player) award at the 2017 Fotballfesten; he then made it to the final shortlist of four people.
+Thanks to his performances during the 2017 Eliteserien season with Strømsgodset, scoring 10 goals and assisting seven, Jradi was nominated for the "Folkets favorittspiller" (People's favourite player) award at the 2017 Fotballfesten, and made it to the final shortlist of four people.